 We believe our current working capital is sufficient to meet planned activities into 2006, before taking into account any amounts that may be available through the use of the CEFF.
 In connection with the registered direct public offering we conducted in February 2005, we entered into a Placement Agent Agreement with SG Cowen pursuant to which we agreed not to offer to sell any additional shares of common stock until May 29, 2005 without the consent of SG Cowen, subject to certain exceptions contained therein.
-Pursuant to the Placement Agreement, we also agreed to not access funds under the CEFF until May 26, 2005, or in an amount greater than \$5.0 million for an additional 90-day period thereafter.
+Pursuant to the Placement Agent Agreement, we also agreed not to access funds under the CEFF in an amount greater than \$5.0 million until August 25, 2005.
+We anticipate using a portion of the available CEFF over the next two quarters of 2005 to support manufacturing, development and commercialization activities associated with the potential launch of Surfaxin in the first quarter of 2006.